-The 15th Annual INDULGENCE New Year's Eve Bash will take place under the Space Needle at 325 5th Avenue North with doors opening at 8:30 p.m.
+The 19th Annual INDULGENCE New Year's Eve Bash will take place under the Space Needle at 325 5th Avenue North with doors opening at 8:30 p.m.
 Museum access included in the price of the party, and most exhibits will be open for the duration of the event.

 Sometimes parties are best when a hotel is attached to the party venue.
 This party rings in the new year with rhythm and blues, old school, hip-hop, and jazz music, and has hotel packages available with your ticket purchase if you don't want to worry about sobering up to drive home.

+If the crowds at Seattle Center aren't your thing, but you'd like to watch the fireworks, head to Ivar's on Northlake where you can enjoy live music, tasty food, and a view of the fireworks far away from the crowd.
 New Year's Eve With Ivar's Salmon House will take place from 9 p.m. on December 31 to 12:30 a.m. on January 1.
 Advanced reservations are required to attend and range in price depending on your selections.
 Check Ivar's website for more information about the entertainment lineup and holiday dinner menu.

 New Year’s Events at Local Children's Museums